bodhdipta-roy/quantum-resource-allocation/README.md

    python -m venv myenv
    myenv\Scripts\activate  # replace 'myenv' with your folder/file name as required

 2. **Run 'Jupyter Notebook' within the folder using terminal.**

 3. **Use the code that I've uploaded and edit it accordingly.**

+4. **Updating IBM Cloud API Token**

+   This code snippet is present before the final code.
+Paste the API Token that you copy from the IBM Website in the place of "YOUR_API_TOKEN"

+    ```python
+    from qiskit_ibm_runtime import QiskitRuntimeService
+    QiskitRuntimeService.save_account(channel="ibm_quantum", token="YOUR_API_TOKEN") #use the Token from the "IBM Quantum Platform" page of your profile.

 ### 3. Additional Requirements and Resources.